ldipotetjob/mojitoverde/content/posts/2017-03-21-scalanutshell.md

 def foldRight[B](z: B)(op: (A, B) ⇒ B): B
 ```

-As you can appreciate the signature of the method is the same although the way to do the iterations is **RIGht -> LEFt**
+As you can appreciate syntax of the method is the same even if the way to do the iterations is **RIGht -> LEFt**

 Below, simple examples how foldRight works: